python/cpython/Doc/library/os.rst

 .. versionadded:: 3.3

-The following scheduling policies are exposed if they are a supported by the operating system.
+The following scheduling policies are exposed if they are supported by the operating system.

 .. data:: SCHED_OTHER